utsav-akhaury/SUNet/Deconvolution/JWST_training.rst

 1) A noisy ground-based image

-2) A target space-based image
+2) The corresponding ground-based PSF

-3) The corresponding PSF
+3) A target space-based image (JWST)

 Specifications
 ==============